Self-hosted, in your infrastructure

 Kubernetes / Helm - Enterprise

 Helm chart, external PostgreSQL (Aurora, RDS, Cloud SQL, or on-prem), HA replicas, RollingUpdate and Recreate deployment strategies.
-Tested infrastructure: EKS + ALB + ACM.
+Tested infrastructure: EKS + ALB + ACM (not cert-manager).
 Source available for security review under the Enterprise license.
 Blue-green upgrades are not currently part of our tested matrix; if your operational model requires it, contact us and we will validate before recommending.

 Platform floor: Kubernetes 1.27+, PostgreSQL 17+ (18 recommended for native UUIDv7), Node 24 LTS runtime.